-Founded in 1988 by Bernard Israelite Kouchel, JGSBC is a non-profit organization dedicated to collecting, preserving and disseminating genealogical information, techniques and research tools among people interested in Jewish genealogy and family history.
+Founded in 1988 by Bernard Israelite Kouchel Z"l, JGSBC is a non-profit organization dedicated to collecting, preserving and disseminating genealogical information, techniques and research tools among people interested in Jewish genealogy and family history.

 JGSBC is an integral part of a global network of 75+ societies, all members of the International Association of Jewish Genealogical Societies, Inc. (IAJGS), with 10,000+ individual members who are actively researching their Jewish roots.

-Most of our meetings are held at the Diecke Auditorium at 5701 Cypress Road in Plantation, FL, at 7:00 p.m.
-Cypress Road is in what is known as "old Plantation," north of Broward Blvd, and just east of Figtree Lane Meetings are generally on the 3rd or 4th Wednesday of the month, and we break for the summer.
+MEETINGS: Our meetings are held at the Diecke Auditorium at 5701 Cypress Road in Plantation, FL, or at the Stirling Road Library in Hollywood.
+Meetings are generally on the 3rd or 4th Wednesday of the month, if at Diecke, and on the 3rd or 4th Sunday of the month, if at Stirling Road Library.
+We break for the summer.
 Please review our Calendar of Events for current information.
 Our society is very congenial and we are always enthusiastic about having new members with whom to share genealogical information.
 Our meetings almost always feature an outside speaker, and we take great pride in the quality of our programming.

 JGSBC is open to all interested in genealogy.
 While we do not do research for members, we show them how to explore the history of their family, and then dig deeper.